Federated k-Core Decomposition: A Secure Distributed Approach: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we summarize the classical distributed $k$-core decomposition algorithm.
-Then, we adequately solve the privacy and security problems in terms of comparing core numbers, decentralized termination, and release core number distributions.
-In the future, we can apply our methodology to other distributed algorithms, e.g. distributed $k$-core maintenance~\cite{guo2022simplified,guo2023parallel}, to protect privacy and security.
+In this work, we investigate the classical distributed $k$-core decomposition algorithm.
+Then, we adequately solve the privacy and security problems in terms of comparing core numbers, decentralized termination, and releasing core number distributions.

+In the future, first, we will explore the possible adversarial behaviours. e.g. the false heartbeats in terminal detection.
+Second, we will conduct experimental evaluations of our methods on various real and synthetic data graphs, e.g., billions of vertices \& edges social networks, hyperlink networks, or biological networks.
+However, it is hard to build a distributed environment that may require billions of clients.
+We can simulate a great number of clients on a signal machine, e.g. thousands of goroutines can run simultaneously synchronized by message passing by using Golang~\cite{guo2024experimental}.
+Third, we will explore secure distributed $k$-core maintenance algorithms~\cite{guo2022simplified,guo2023parallel}in dynamic graphs, in which edges are continuously inserted or removed, and the core numbers can be efficiently maintained instead of recalculating.